willismonroe/docker-django-example/README.md

 Besides the Django app itself:

-- Docker support has been added which would be any files having `*docker*` in its name
+- Docker support has been added which would be any file having `*docker*` in its name
 - GitHub Actions have been set up
 - A `requirements-lock.txt` file has been introduced using `pip3`.
 The